TheThingsArchive/python-app-sdk/DOCUMENTATION.md

 ```
 ##### connectCallback
 - `connectCallback(res, client)`: the function which will be executed on connection to the broker.
-  - `res`: **int**  the result of the connection.
+  - `res`: **boolean**  the result of the connection.
 If it's 0, it went well.
 If not, it means the connection failed.
   - `client`: **object**  the TTN client from which we call the callback.

 #### setDownlinkCallback